Micro-investing apps appear to be the latest trend in the investing world. And it makes sense why so many people use them.

 Micro investing produces micro results.

-That’s why Dave doesn’t recommend it as part of your investing strategy.
+That’s why I don't recommend it as a large part of your investing strategy.

-So if you want a retirement strategy that actually produces results, what does Dave recommend?
+So if you want a retirement strategy that actually produces results, what do I recommend?

 Instead of dabbling in micro investing with your extra dollars, channel your extra money into saving a $1,000 starter emergency fund, paying off your debt, and then building a bigger emergency fund to cover 3–6 months of expenses.

 And why is having a healthy emergency fund so important?
-Consider this: 69% of Americans have less than $1,000 in savings.(1) Surprise expenses, like a car repair or a broken water heater, happen to all of us.
+Consider this: 47% of Americans have less than $1,000 saved for an emergency, according to research done by Ramsey Solutions.
+Surprise expenses, like a car repair or a broken water heater, happen to all of us.
 Having an emergency fund means that you can cover those emergencies without having to dip into your investments or go into debt.

 - Start with your workplace investing options.
 If you get a company match on your 401(k), take full advantage of it!
 Invest up to the match.
-That means that if your company offers a 100% on your contributions up to 3%, invest at least 3%.
+That means if your company offers a 3% match on your contributions, invest at least 3%.
+That’s free money, people!

 - If you have a traditional 401(k), invest up to the match and then talk to your financial advisor about opening a Roth IRA.
 A Roth IRA is a great addition to your 401(k) because you have more mutual fund options and won’t owe taxes on the money you withdraw in retirement.